ROCm/Tensile/.github/CONTRIBUTING.rst

      *******************************************************************************/

 ===============
-Release Cadence
+Release cadence
 ===============

 Official Tensile releases are subject to the general ROCm release cadence, which typically follows a quarterly cycle.
-Latest stable versions of Tensile can be found in the **staging** branch.
+Latest stable versions of Tensile are available in the **staging** branch.